Junting98/Junting98.github.io/_pages/about.md

 I was also an Applied Scientist Intern at Entity Resolution (2022) and International Machine Learning (2024) team @[Amazon](https://www.amazon.com/).

 My broader research interests include recommender systems and graph neural networks, with a particular focus on the challenges of sparsity and trustworthiness of these models.
-Currently, I'm also exploring LLM-enhanced recommendation systems and causal representation learning.
+Currently, I'm also exploring LLM-enhanced recommendation systems and causal representation learning for RecSys.

  <!-- My broader research interests include recommender systems and graph neural networks, with a particular focus on the challenges of **<u>sparsity</u>** in these systems, such as long-tail item recommendation.
 Currently, I'm also exploring LLM-enhanced recommendation systems and causal representation learning. . -->